 - Don’t forget that key workers are entitled to continued child care at this time.
 Many schools will be adapting to provide this level of support.
 Whilst the arrangements being made won’t suit everyone, this might take a weight off your mind.
 Do take a look at the government’s definition of key workers to see if you’re eligible.

 Remember, we are here to help you.
 Any problems or issues that may arise, please contact one of our helplines.
-You can find the services breakdown in the link below:
+Access more resources and guidance here: